RasaHQ/rasa/docs/nlu/components.rst

         }

 :Description:
     The sklearn intent classifier trains a linear SVM which gets optimized using a grid search.
-In addition to other classifiers it also provides rankings of the labels that did not "win".
+It also provides rankings of the labels that did not "win".
 The ``SklearnIntentClassifier`` needs to be preceded by a dense featurizer in the pipeline.
 This dense featurizer creates the features used for the classification.

 :Configuration:
     During the training of the SVM a hyperparameter search is run to